mkouhei/pydebsign/README.rst

   ...                             stderr=subprocess.PIPE)
   >>> stdout, stderr = process.communicate()

-So, I decided to make a Python library to do the same behavior debsign.
+So, I decided to make a Python library to do the same (have behavior of debsign), but work as expected without TTY.

 Goal